evilnick/plakar.io/content/docs/main/integrations/dropbox/index.md

 # Integration Package: Dropbox

-## 1. Introduction
+## Introduction

-This integration allows you to snapshot and restore Dropbox data using Plakar to store it in a Kloset store, while minimizing storage usage and ensuring strong data security.
+This integration allows you to snapshot and restore Dropbox data using Plakar, storing it in a Kloset store while minimizing storage usage and ensuring strong data security.
-It includes a Storage Connector that lets you persist snapshots to Dropbox itself, either from Dropbox or from other sources.
+It includes a Storage Connector that lets you persist snapshots to Dropbox itself, either from Dropbox or other sources.
 A Viewer is also provided to inspect, search, and restore snapshots without requiring full extraction.

 **Use cases:**

 * Cold backup of Dropbox folders
 * Long-term archiving and disaster recovery
-* Portable export and vendor escape to other platforms
+* Portable export and vendor migration to other platforms

 **Target technologies:**